Visible spectrum: Thermal vision

-Color display spectrum

-Color displays (e.g. computer monitors and televisions) cannot reproduce all colors discernible by a human eye.
-Colors outside the color gamut of the device, such as most spectral colors, can only be approximated.

 Spectroscopy

 Spectroscopy is the study of objects based on the spectrum of color they emit, absorb or reflect.
 Visible-light spectroscopy is an important tool in astronomy (as is spectroscopy at other wavelengths), where scientists use it to analyze the properties of distant objects.
 Chemical elements and small molecules can be detected in astronomical objects by observing emission lines and absorption lines.
-For example, Helium was first detected by analysis of the spectrum of the sun.
+For example, helium was first detected by analysis of the spectrum of the Sun.
 The shift in frequency of spectral lines is used to measure the Doppler shift (redshift or blueshift) of distant objects to determine their velocities towards or away from the observer.
 Astronomical spectroscopy uses high-dispersion diffraction gratings to observe spectra at very high spectral resolutions.

-Properties

-Heat

-Although non-visible infrared light is more commonly thought of as "heat radiation", any frequency of light, including visible light, will heat surfaces that absorb them.
-A powerful source of purely visible light, such as a visible light laser, can char paper.

-Biological effects

-High-energy visible light (HEV light) (violet/blue light, with a wavelength of 400-450 nm) has a number of biological effects, especially on the eye.

-Studies by Harvard Health Publishing and France's ANSES found that exposure to blue light has a negative effect on sleep and can lead to impaired vision.